ijiraq/kbmod_on_canfar/README.md

 This git repo contains the Dockerfile needed to build a container that supports CUDA develoment.
-This is available to help with the use of the `kbmod` program.
+This is available to help with the use of the [kbmod](https://github.com/dirac-institute/kbmod) program.
+Note that the `kbmod` directory in this project is a submodule of the primary kbmod project and likely should be modified to be a branch that works for this specific way of installing kbomd.

 The container is meant for use on CANFAR science portal but can be used anywhere you can run a docker container.

 There is a Makefile to aid building and pushing.